acorg/beast2-xml/README.md

 optional arguments:
-  -h, --help            show this help message and exit --clockModel MODEL    Specify the clock model.
+  -h, --help            show this help message and exit --clock_model MODEL    Specify the clock model.
 Possible values are 'random-
                         local', 'relaxed-exponential', 'relaxed-lognormal', or
                         'strict' (default: strict)
   --templateFile FILENAME
-                        The XML template file to use. (default: None) --chainLength LENGTH  The MCMC chain length. (default: None) --age ID=N [ID=N ...]
+                        The XML template file to use. (default: None) --chain_length LENGTH  The MCMC chain length. (default: None) --age ID=N [ID=N ...]
                         The age of a sequence.
 The format is a sequence id, an equals sign, then the age.
 For convenience, just the first part of a full sequence id (i.e., up to the first space) may be given.
-May be specified multiple times. (default: None) --defaultAge N        The age to use for sequences that are not explicitly given an age via --age. (default: 0.0) --dateUnit UNIT       Specify the date unit.
-Possible values are 'day', 'month', or 'year'. (default: year) --dateDirection DIRECTION
+May be specified multiple times. (default: None) --default_age N        The age to use for sequences that are not explicitly given an age via --age. (default: 0.0) --date_unit UNIT       Specify the date unit.
+Possible values are 'day', 'month', or 'year'. (default: year) --date_direction DIRECTION
                         Specify whether dates are back in time from the present or forward in time from some point in the past.
 Possible values are 'forward' or 'backward'.
                         (default: backward)
-  --logFileBasename BASE-FILENAME
+  --log_file_basename BASE-FILENAME
                         The base filename to write logs to.
-A ".log" or ".trees" suffix will be appended to this to make complete log file names. (default: beast-output) --traceLogEvery N     How often to write to the trace log file. (default:
+A ".log" or ".trees" suffix will be appended to this to make complete log file names. (default: beast-output) --trace_log_every N     How often to write to the trace log file. (default:
                         2000)
-  --treeLogEvery N      How often to write to the tree log file. (default:
+  --tree_log_every N      How often to write to the tree log file. (default:
                         2000)
-  --screenLogEvery N    How often to write logging to the screen (i.e.,
+  --screen_log_every N    How often to write logging to the screen (i.e.,
                         terminal). (default: 2000)
-  --mimicBEAUti         If specified, add attributes to the <beast> tag that
+  --mimic_beauti         If specified, add attributes to the <beast> tag that
                         mimic what BEAUti uses so that BEAUti will be able to load the XML. (default: False)

-  --sequenceIdDateRegex REGEX
+  --sequence_id_date_regex REGEX
                         A regular expression that will be used to capture sequence dates from their ids.
 The regular expression must have three named capture regions ("year", "month", and "day").
 Regular